The PathCheck Sensor: a Powerful Tool for Microplate Analyses

 - Extend the dynamic range of your assay to higher absorbances without diluting

 - Standardize your results regardless of volume used for assay

 The fundamental difference between absorbance measured in a microplate compared to a cuvette is the optical beam configuration.
 In a cuvette, the optical beam is horizontal and the pathlength through the sample (typically 1 cm) is fixed by the walls of the cuvette.
 The optical beam in a microplate well is vertical, so the pathlength depends on the volume of fluid and the degree of meniscus formation.
 Differences in pathlength cause differences in apparent sample absorbance, which makes it confusing to compare results from a microplate and a cuvette.
-SpectraMax Microplate Spectrophotometers with PathCheck Sensor give the microplate user a powerful tool to quickly and easily measure the optical pathlength through every sample in a microplate.
+SpectraMax Microplate Spectrophotometers with PathCheck Sensor give the microplate user a new and powerful tool to quickly and easily measure the optical pathlength through every sample in a microplate.